 The Myrhum-Patten Funeral and Cremation Service have been entrusted with Dietrich’s arrangements.
 Additional information and guest book may be found at www.myrhum-patten.com

-To send flowers to Dietrich's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dietrich G. Otto, please visit our floral store.